merchise/xotl.fl/docs/source/narrative/language.rst

 - Type (scheme) declarations;

-- Algebraic data types; and
+- Algebraic data types;

-- Value definitions (functions belong here).
+- Value definitions (functions belong here);

+- Type classes definitions; and

+- Instances (of type classes).

 The order of the definitions in a program is unimportant.
 But the order of the equations within a function definition **is** important.